 Do you allow children?

 Of course!
 Children are welcome for the entire festival, under adult supervision.
 Children’s programming (called “Munchkinland”) is available at no additional cost.
-(Parents must attend for children under 6.
+Parents must be in attendance.
 There are also typically sporting events, musical or theatrical performances, special events and other surprises to keep your children amused.
 Parents, or any others, are invited to participate in the children’s programming and workshops.
 There is also a playground.

 Do you allow smoking?

 All our indoor facilities are non-smoking, including cabins.
-There is also no smoking in the children’s areas.
+There is also no smoking in the children’s areas and around Yag.
 Remember to use the butt cans.

 Do you serve alcohol?